-On August 24, 2010, the City of Burbank approved entitlements and minor amendments to the Development Agreement to permit the Authority to proceed with the RITC project to be located in the southeast corner of the A-1 North Property.
+On August 24, 2010, the City approved entitlements and minor amendments to the Development Agreement (an agreement between the Authority and the City that sets guidelines on Airport development and provides greater certainty to the City and Authority on issues of Airport zoning and development) to permit the Authority to proceed with the RITC project to be located in the southeast corner of the A-1 North Property.
 This project will include a transportation center and the CRCF described above.
 An elevated covered moving sidewalk will accommodate pedestrian travel between the RITC/CRFC and the terminal.